karajones/karajones.github.io/dlx/dlx6.md

 less stuff.txt.gz | tail
 ```

-> :heavy_exclamation_mark: Caution: I would not recommend using the tail command on a large compressed file as it would take forever to return a result.
+> **Caution:** I would not recommend using the tail command on a large compressed file as it would take forever to return a result.

 The next one is a bit more complicated.
 Say you want to look at the beginning of your DNA sequences, not the whole line.
 You can cut the line down to show the first 20 characters so it neatly fits on your screen and is easier to look at.